Jedsam/salesReportApp/README.md

 - Login, Register, authentication systems using JWT

-- Connects to a relational database (see [backend setup](https://github.com/Jedsam/salesReportApp/tree/master/backend/database/setup) for creating the database)
+- Connects to a relational database MariaDB (see [backend setup](https://github.com/Jedsam/salesReportApp/tree/master/backend/database/setup) for creating the database)

 - Provides endpoints such as: